University of Technology Sydney

 THE NERVOUS SYSTEM

 The contribution of the second control system will be demonstrated as you learn about the structure and function of the Nervous System.
-Notably how this system responds to, and transmits, information and commands will be detailed in presentations on the action potential, synapses and neurotransmitters.
+For example, how this system responds to and transmits information and commands will be detailed in presentations on the action potential, synapses and neurotransmitters.
 The distinct structures and functions of the Central vs. the Peripheral Nervous Systems will be presented.
-On-campus you will be able to deepen your understanding of the anatomy using anatomical models and conducting a dissection of a mammalian brain.
+On campus, you can deepen your understanding of anatomy using anatomical models and by dissecting a mammalian brain.

 BONES AND MUSCLES

-The contribution of these organs to support, protection from trauma, mineral homeostasis and movement will be presented.
-In on-campus sessions, you will use your practical notes and anatomical charts and models to name and identify the major bones and muscles of the body as well as the different types of joints and also learn about their respective movements.
+The contribution of these organs to structural support, protection from trauma, mineral homeostasis, and movement will be presented.
+In on-campus sessions, you will use your practical notes and anatomical charts and models to name and identify the major bones and muscles of the body and the different types of joints and learn about their respective movements.

 THE CARDIOVASCULAR SYSTEM

 In the lectures on the structures and functions of this system, you will gain an understanding of how this system maintains and regulates the blood supply to the different parts of the body.
-In on-campus sessions, you will have the opportunity to deepen your understanding of CVS structures through the use of anatomical charts and models and the dissection of a mammalian heart.
-Also in one of the on-campus sessions, you will see how the electrical activity (electrocardiogram, ECG) and circulatory activity (blood pressure measurement) of the CVS are evaluated.
+In on-campus sessions, you will be able to deepen your understanding of CVS structures through anatomical charts and models and the dissection of a mammalian heart.
+Also, in one of the on-campus sessions, you will see how the electrical activity (electrocardiogram, ECG) and circulatory activity (blood pressure measurement) of the CVS are evaluated.

 THE RESPIRATORY SYSTEM

-How this system maintains the supply of oxygen, and the removal of carbon dioxide, from the body, will be explained by detailing the structure and function of the airways and lungs.
-In a self-study online module, you will deepen your understanding of the structure of the lungs and airways as well as show you a very common way that lung function is evaluated.
+How this system maintains the supply of oxygen and the removal of carbon dioxide from the body will be explained by detailing the structure and function of the airways and lungs.
+During a dedicated practical session, you will deepen your understanding of the structure of the lungs and airways and learn how lung function is evaluated.

 THE GASTROINTESTINAL SYSTEM